Who can witness and sign a will?

 If a witness to your will dies before you, the will remains valid, but complications could arise.
 For example, when your executors apply for probate, they may need to provide proof that the witness has died, and that their signatures were valid.
 To be safe, if a witness dies you may wish to write a new will or have it witnessed again by someone else.

 In response to the Covid-19 pandemic, the Wills Act 1837 was amended so that witnessing a will using video-conferencing technology has become lawful.
 The UK government advises that people should continue to use physical witnesses where possible, but for those shielding or self-isolating due to the pandemic, witnessing a will virtually is now admissible.
-The legislation applies retrospectively to any wills made since January 1st 2020, and is designed to be in force for two years subsequent to this date, but may be extended or shortened depending on the public health guidelines.
+The legislation applies retrospectively to any wills made since January 1st 2020.
+It is due to end on January 31st 2024.
+This may be extended or shortened depending on the public health guidelines.
 The law also applies to codicils, which follow the same criteria as when writing a will, such as having two independent witnesses.

 How to witness a will virtually